datastaxdevs/advanced-cdc-for-astra/README.md

 A workshop for learning advanced solutions using CDC for Astra

+# Pre-requisits

+You will need expanded cloud access in Astra so your DB and streaming tenant can be in the same region.
+Request access [here](https://forms.gle/9y5gYrjeh8Qz9Y457).

 # Labs/Modules

 Lab 1: Creating the environment in Astra (5 minutes) [get started](/Lab1/01-setup-astra.md)